Steeve Saint-Duc

 Steeve Selso Saint-Duc (born 8 January 2000), commonly known as Selso, is a Haitian footballer.

 Club career

-Los Angeles FC declined a contract option for Saint-Duc.
+Saint-Duc started his career from Camp Nous and in 2018 he signed for Los Angeles FC, but he was soon loaned out to Norwegian Strømmen IF.
+At the end of the season, Los Angeles FC declined a contract option.
 Saint-Duc made his professional debut on 30 March 2019 for Lansing Ignite against the Richmond Kickers in the USL League One.